cloudfoundry/cf-k8s-networking/doc/architecture-decisions/0018-route-crd-and-contour-controller.md

    potential values `istio` or `contour`.
 2. Extend routecontroller to respect the value configured by `ingress_solution_provider: contour`.
 It will create the appropriate resources based on the chosen provider.

+#### Why not make a separate controller altogether?

+We are opting to extend routecontroller instead of make a separate one because we believe it to be simpler.
+Best practice is to have one controller reconciling objects of one type.
+Because routecontroller only watches for route CRs, it doesn't break that best practice.
+Whether or Virtual Services or HTTPProxies are created as a result does not matter.

+It seems overbearing to maintain a separate controller and all the boilerplate around it when all we really need to a separate resource builder.

+We plan to make routecontroller only create one type of resource or another, never both.
+This will prevent the confusing situation of istio resources existing in the cluster when contour is the selected ingress solution provider, or vice versa.

 ### Open Questions
 1. What do we do about the config?
 Does contour config live in cf-k8s-networking and eventually it moves to cf-for-k8s?